Ghostkeeper/CookingRecipes/LambChops.md

 Criticism
 ---------
 - Once in a while not cooked through.
-Slightly hotter?
-It doesn't burn very easily due to all the fat.
+Cook slightly longer?
+Cooking hotter is not an option.